hashicorp/terraform-ls/docs/syntax-highlighting.md

 ### Improving Accuracy

-Regex-based grammars (like TextMate) operate on line-basis, which makes it difficult to accurately highlight certain parts of the syntax, for example nested blocks occuring in the Terraform language (as below).
+Regex-based grammars (like TextMate) operate on line-basis, which makes it difficult to accurately highlight certain parts of the syntax, for example nested blocks occurring in the Terraform language (as below).

 ```hcl
 terraform {